 In this guide you will find:

-For using this feature you should have FV player Pro installed.
+To use this feature you need to have FV player Pro installed.
 Then you can add custom time in two ways:

 To enable the feature navigate in WordPress Dashboard of your site Settings > FV Player Pro > Setup tab > Pro Features and tick the Custom start/end time checkbox.
 Click Save All Changes.